-The rain in spain stays mainly in the plain¹.
+The rain in Spain stays mainly in the plain¹.

 And the rain in Michigan makes this blogger never want to leave her couch, which is what happened this weekend.
 It’s sad really.
 I had to read an article about being clinically depressed on Mental Floss to actually get motivated to shower.
 If it weren’t for that article I may have never moved again and since my living room already looks like an Ikea showroom (I like white and I like cheap), a fossilized woman in a hipster knit wouldn’t have been that out-of-place.
-BUT after day two of pouring rain in Gloomsville, USA, I finally got my fanny showered and to the grocery store and ended up make TWO recipes!
+BUT after day two of pouring rain in Gloomsville, USA, I finally got my fanny showered and to the grocery store and ended up making TWO recipes!

 If I’m not binge-lazing then I’m binge-working.
 I never said I was perfect.

 SO I made this out of character recipe that uses APPLES.
 Crazy, I know, but I don’t hate apples.
 I actually like them sometimes, I just never buy them.

 BUT my great pal Emily recently bought a skunky bag of apples that she was going to toss so I ∗obviously∗ took them and promised to make them into something magical.
 I have a blog and I’m on a blogger’s budget.
 It made sense at the time.

 ¹ The rain in spain stays mainly in the plain is a musical number from My Fair Lady, in case you were confused and think I’m nuts.